sonykikuma/reak-todo/README.md

 pnpm dev
 Open http://localhost:3000 with your browser to see the result.

-This is a Todo App.
+This is a Todo App with CRUD operations.
 Here we can add new task, update already added task and delete task.

 Tech Stack used here are NextJS, Tailwindcss, Typescript.